 Continue across the wooden bridge just down from the dam site and along the trail.

 Pay attention just past the dam!
 You’ll need to take a separate trail in high water times because crossing the brook on the main trail can be dangerous.
-Then, after crossing the brook, that’s where things get a little more interesting!
+There is an alternate high water route 0.5 miles north of Marcy Dam.

-This climb can seem like it is going to go on forever, but just as you’re ready to give up, the trail flattens out and you’ll come across a small spur trail leading to Indian Falls, just over 4 miles into the hike.
-This is a really quick side stop, as Indian Falls is less than 50 yards off the trail.
+This climb seems like it is going to go on forever, but just as you’re ready to give up, the trail flattens out and you’ll come across a small spur trail leading to Indian Falls.

 The view of Indian Falls is from the top, where you’ll see an even better view out over the valley towards some of the other High Peaks.
 You’re looking at the MacIntyre Range!

-This could be a great spot to stop for a snack break before you continue on up the mountain, with about 3 miles remaining on your trek to the summit.
+About 3 miles are remaining on your trek to the summit.
 After Indian Falls, the rocks you must climb over seem to get bigger and bigger as you ascend.

 With about 1.2 miles left in the hike, the trail flattens out again for a short distance and you’ll get a view of the Marcy summit.